bigwiv/Biopython-cn/chr9.rst

     >>> record[0]["Publisher"]
     'Pergamon,'

-9.6??EFetch: Downloading full records from Entrez
+9.6  EFetch: Downloading full records from Entrez
 -------------------------------------------------

 EFetch is what you use when you want to retrieve a full record from